 Once all documentation required by Rule VI.2 has been submitted, the BBE will investigate and evaluate the educational background of the foreign educated attorney and will inform the attorney of what, if any, additional requirements must be met for that attorney to receive a determination of educational sufficiency.
 Documentation submitted for review will not be returned.

-Within four months of receipt of complete documentation, the Board of Bar Examiners will notify the foreign law school graduate, in writing, of whether he or she has been determined to have met the educational sufficiency requirements to sit for the bar examination or petition for admission by motion and, if not, what additional steps must be taken in order to obtain a future determination of educational sufficiency.
+Within four months of receipt of complete documentation, the Board of Bar Examiners will notify the foreign law school graduate, in writing, of whether he or she has been determined to have met the educational sufficiency requirements to sit for the bar examination or petition for admission by motion or petition for admission by transfer of UBE score and, if not, what additional steps must be taken in order to obtain a future determination of educational sufficiency.